...

 Community Property in Texas: A Comprehensive Overview

-Texas is known as a community property state, meaning that most assets acquired by either spouse during the marriage fall under the category of community property.
-This encompasses a wide range of assets, from income and real estate to vehicles, retirement accounts, and even debts, regardless of whose name is on these assets.
+Texas is known as a community property state.
+This means that most assets acquired by either spouse during the marriage are classified as community property.
+This classification includes a wide range of assets, such as income, real estate, vehicles, retirement accounts, and even debts.
+It applies regardless of whose name appears on these assets.

 However, it’s important to note the exceptions.
 Assets received as inheritance or gifts during the marriage are usually classified as separate property, not community property.